 - Don’t add the crunchy toppings or fruit until you are ready to eat.
 Anything that is put into liquid overnight will absorb the liquid, breakdown and get softer.
 If you want your nuts and fruit to be crunchier or not mushy only add it last minute.

-SO WHAT KIND OF OATS ARE BEST TO USE IN OVERNIGHT OATS?
+WHAT KIND OF OATS ARE BEST FOR OVERNIGHT OATS?

 Rolled Oats are in my opinion the best because they result in a creamy texture with a little bit of chewiness to them.

 Quick Oats are highly processed and already cooked so in overnight oats they result in a very creamy almost porridge like texture.

 Steel Cut Oats are just that.
 Oats that have had very little processing except for being cut with you guessed it a steel blade.
 These types of oats take a little longer to soften but result in a chewier texture with a little nuttiness.